Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Hamiltonian field theory close to

 \subsection{The generic case}

-To perform canonical transformations as stated in Proposition \ref{prop:PerturbationGeneral} one has to compute averages of Theorem \ref{prop:PerturbationGeneral}.
-In case the unperturbed flow consists in left/right translations, general formulas are provided in next lemma.
+In order to perform a canonical transformation as stated in Proposition \ref{prop:PerturbationGeneral}, one has to compute time averages, as required in Theorem \ref{prop:PerturbationGeneral}.
+General formulas applying to the case of an unperturbed flow consisting of left/right translations are provided in the next lemma.

 \begin{lemma} Suppose that $f$ and $g$ are continuous functions on $\mathbb{T}$.
 Then